williamhullender/configure-ad/README.md

 </p>
 <br />

-While clicked onto the New Script hit ctrl+s to save it to the desktop.
+Click on the New Script then, hit ctrl+s to save it to the desktop.

 </p>
 <br />